MozaikAgency/wp-theme-starter/README.md

 			}
 			...

-- Use jQuery as an external package:
+- Use jQuery as an external package<br>_(this means jQuery will be requested as a separate resource from the rest of your bundle.
+Use this when you are working with WordPress plugins that include jquery dependant scripts on the front-end)_
 	1. Declare jQuery as an external dependency of your `main.js` in the `theme_scripts` function in your `functions.php` file.
 	   Something like this: